pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 Duration: 20s
 ```
-We can see that the outputs we've created have been provided as a part of the update process.
+We can see that the outputs we've created have been provided as a part of the update details.
 We'll access these outputs via the CLI in the next steps of the tutorial.

 ### Access Outputs via the CLI